superfly/docs/networking/private-networking.html.md

 ping -6 my-app.internal
 ```

-If the ping succeeds, you have a VPN connection to the same org that your application's machine is running in.
+If the ping succeeds, you have a VPN connection to the same org that your application's Machine is running in.

 If the ping fails, check which org the application is deployed in.